Course: Human-Computer Interaction - Wellesley College

 - Some users haven’t even noticed the “Filter” button

-Having considered the results of A/B testing, we adopted design 2 with the following modifications:
+Having considered the results of A/B testing, we adopted design 2 with the following modifications before we began to implement our designs with coding:

 - The “Filter” button should be in bright distinctive color